Phileosopher/commonplace/lawsaxioms-tech.md

 Godwin's Law - As online discussions grow, it'll eventually guarantee comparing someone to Nazis or Hitler.

-Lewis' Law - Publicly announcing a perceived injustice that's controversial invariably means the comments will justify that idea.
+Lewis' Law - Publicly announcing a perceived injustice that's controversial guarantees the comments will justify that idea.